-Start with a good survey design, if you want good survey data.
-I recently took a brand awareness and positioning survey in the yogurt category that left me wondering how useful my answers were to the brands in questions.
+Start with good survey design, if you want good survey data.
+I recently took a brand awareness and positioning survey in the yogurt category that left me wondering how useful my answers were to the brands in question.

-After some screening questions, I got one about familiarity with different brands of yogurt, point at which I started questioning the survey quality.
-This question used the following 3-point scale:
+After some screening questions, I got one about familiarity with different brands of yogurt, the point at which I started questioning the survey quality.
+In this case, this question used the following 3-point scale:

 1. Never heard of

 Although this scale is not consistent in the terms it uses and doesn’t flow with the terms used in the question, it is still easy to understand what it is after.
 The issue is that I didn’t know what being “familiar” with each of the brands really meant.
 Therefore, based on the context of the other two options, and without any others to indicate levels of familiarity, I assumed it equated “familiar” with “have consumed the brand before.”

 The problem with the survey design became pretty clear in the questions that followed.
 They asked if I agreed or disagreed with certain statements about the brands’ history and engagement in the community.
 Using a 6-point balance scale with no neutral point or Don’t Know option made matters worse.

 For instance, I like yogurt, have tried many brands, and buy several every week.
 This makes me familiar with them until a certain point.
 I look at the label information to check for sugar, fat content, and all the extra fillers.

 However, my level of engagement doesn’t go as far as to dedicate time to research the history and community involvement of any of the brands I have consumed.
 Moreover, many of them were not even in my top-of-mind list.

 Consequently, since the scale didn’t have a Don’t Know option, I was forced to select answers that made me feel like a liar because I didn’t really know the answers, probably making the data useless.